matoy/AzureReservedInstanceUsageCheck/README.md

 Choose you Azure subscription, region and create or select a resource group.

 App Name:
-You can customize a name for the resources that will be created.
+You can customize a name for resources that will be created.

 Tenant ID:
 If your subscription depends on the same tenant than the account used to retrieve Reservations information, then you can use the default value.